TheMcSebi/Python-UnoCardsTracker/README.md

 ## Features

-* Track players score
+* Track players drawn cards and wins
-* Highlights highest and lowest players
 * Create, save and load games using the GUI
 * Saved games are stored under `%APPDATA%\Uno` (Win), `~/.uno` (Linux) and `~/Library/Application Support/Uno` (Mac OS)
+* Statistics
+* Undo button
+* Track play time
+* Automatic pause after 5 min

 ## How to use